IbDX/QuizGen/technical_readme/01_architecture_stack.md

 ### Core Philosophy
 1.  **Stateless Logic:** The backend (Gemini) provides intelligence on demand; the state is held transiently in the React Client.
-2.  **Persistence Strategy:** `localStorage` is used for the "Library" and "Leaderboard" to persist data across reloads without requiring user authentication.
+2.  **Persistence Strategy:** `localStorage` is used for the "Library", "History", and "Leaderboard" to persist data across reloads without requiring user authentication.
 3.  **Mobile-First Design:** The UI structure (seen in `Layout.tsx` and `ExamBuilder.tsx`) prioritizes touch targets, safe areas, and responsive constraints.

 ---